ModestTom/note-taker/README.md

   Clone repo and install required npm modules using 'npm i'

   ## Usage ##
   Manage daily tasks or TODO's with this note taker.
 You can save and delete notes at ease.
 Give your note a title and view the various notes after saving by selecting the title of the note you wish to view.
-The trash can icon can be used to delete a specific note on click.
+The trash can icon can be used to delete a specific note on click. \
+  Here is a [link](https://mighty-anchorage-49436.herokuapp.com/) to the deployed application using heroku

   ## Contact ##
   * Email: thomas.spaeth01@gmail.com